How to evaluate your subject or department

-Read on for details of 8 key actions to take when evaluating your subject department, with tips from our experts on analysing results, conducting pupil voice surveys and creating an action plan.
+Read on for details of 7 key actions to take when evaluating your subject or department, with tips and resources for analysing results, conducting pupil voice surveys and creating an action plan.

 School types: AllSchool phases: AllRef: 1619